Uncontrolled decompression: Decompression injuries

-At least two confirmed cases have been documented of a person being blown through an airplane passenger window.
-The first occurred in 1973 when debris from an engine failure struck a window roughly midway in the fuselage.
+At least two confirmed cases have been documented of a person being sucked through an airplane passenger window.
+The first occurred in 1973 on National Airlines Flight 27 when debris from an engine failure struck a window roughly midway in the fuselage.
 Despite efforts to pull the passenger back into the airplane, the occupant was forced entirely through the cabin window.
-The passenger's skeletal remains were eventually found by a construction crew, and were positively identified two years later.
-The second incident occurred on April 17, 2018, when a woman on Southwest Airlines Flight 1380 was partially blown through an airplane passenger window that had broken from a similar engine failure.
-Although the other passengers were able to pull her back inside, she later died from her injuries.
+The second incident occurred on April 17, 2018, when a woman on Southwest Airlines Flight 1380 was partially sucked through an airplane passenger window that had broken from a similar engine failure.
+Although other passengers were able to pull her back inside, she later died from her injuries.
 In both incidents, the plane landed safely with the sole fatality being the person seated next to the window involved.

-According to NASA scientist Geoffrey A. Landis, the effect depends on the size of the hole, which can be expanded by debris that is blown through it; "it would take about 100 seconds for pressure to equalise through a roughly 30.0 cm hole in the fuselage of a Boeing 747."
-Anyone blocking the hole would have half a ton of force pushing them towards it, but this force reduces rapidly with distance from the hole.

 Implications for aircraft design

 Modern aircraft are specifically designed with longitudinal and circumferential reinforcing ribs in order to prevent localised damage from tearing the whole fuselage open during a decompression incident.
 However, decompression events have nevertheless proved fatal for aircraft in other ways.
 In 1974, explosive decompression onboard Turkish Airlines Flight 981 caused the floor to collapse, severing vital flight control cables in the process.
-The FAA issued an Airworthiness Directive the following year requiring manufacturers of wide-body aircraft to strengthen floors so that they could withstand the effects of in-flight decompression caused by an opening of up to 20 sqft in the lower deck cargo compartment.
+The FAA issued an Airworthiness Directive the following year requiring manufacturers of aircraft to strengthen the structure or install vent flaps so that they could withstand the effects of in-flight decompression caused by an opening of up to 20 sqft in the lower deck cargo compartment.
 Manufacturers were able to comply with the Directive either by strengthening the floors and/or installing relief vents called "dado panels" between the passenger cabin and the cargo compartment.

 Cabin doors are designed to prevent losing cabin pressure through them by making it nearly impossible to open them in flight, whether accidentally or intentionally.
 The plug door design ensures that when the pressure inside the cabin exceeds the pressure outside, the doors are forced shut and will not open until the pressure is equalized.
 Cabin doors, including the emergency exits, but not all cargo doors, open inwards, or must first be pulled inwards and then rotated before they can be pushed out through the door frame because at least one dimension of the door is larger than the door frame.
 Pressurization prevented the doors of Saudia Flight 163 from being opened on the ground after the aircraft made a successful emergency landing, resulting in the deaths of all 287passengers and 14crew members from fire and smoke.